UKCloud/documentation/articles/openshift/oshift-sco.md

 ## Service implementation

-UKCloud for Managed OpenShift is built using Red Hat's OpenShift Container Platform (OCP) v4, which is the enterprise-hardened version of OKD (previously Origins) v4, which extends the Open Source Kubernetes project.
+UKCloud for Managed OpenShift is built using Red Hat's OpenShift Container Platform (OCP) v4, which is the enterprise-hardened version of OKD (previously Origins) v4, which extends the open source Kubernetes project.

 UKCloud for Managed OpenShift is built as an isolated single-tenant environment on top of UKCloud's secure, assured multi-tenant UKCloud for OpenStack IaaS service, helping to deliver the benefits of single-tenant isolation with the economics and flexibility of multi-tenant infrastructure.

 UKCloud for Managed OpenShift is available in our Assured OFFICIAL and Elevated OFFICIAL security domains on our Tier 1 platform.
-UKCloud for Managed OpenShift is available on our Tier 2 platform.
+UKCloud for Managed OpenShift is available on our Tier 2 platform for workloads which require greater levels of security.

 ### Deployment options